Our Water is Groundwater

-The District currently receives 100 percent of its water from two geologic formations.
-Put simply, all of our community's water is pumped with wells from underground.
-The Soquel-Aptos Basin includes two primary aquifers in the Purisima Aquifer Formation which provides two-thirds of the District's annual production for Capitola, Soquel, and Aptos.
-The Soquel-Aptos Basin also includes the Aromas Red Sands Aquifer which provides the remaining one-third for the communities of Seascape, Rio Del Mar, and La Selva Beach.
-The Soquel -Aptos Groundwater basin is shared with other pumpers throughout our area including City of Santa Cruz, Central Water District, small mutual water companies, and private well owners.
+All of our community's water is pumped with wells from underground from the Mid-County Groundwater Basin.
+The Mid-County Groundwater Basin comprises two primary aquifers: the Purisima Aquifer Formation and the Aromas Red Sands.
+The Purisima provides two-thirds of the District's annual production for Capitola, Soquel, and Aptos.
+The Aromas Red Sands provides the remaining one-third for the Seascape, Rio Del Mar, and La Selva Beach communities.
+The Mid-County Groundwater basin is shared with other pumpers throughout our area, including the City of Santa Cruz, Central Water District, small mutual water companies, and thousands of private-well owners.

-Our shared groundwater basin is currently in a state of overdraft, which means more water is being extracted than can be naturally replenished by rainfall.
+Our shared groundwater basin is currently in a state of overdraft, meaning more water is being extracted than naturally replenished by rainfall.
 This condition has led to seawater intrusion detected at our coastline and, if left unresolved, will contaminate the groundwater wells and make them unusable to produce drinking water.

-Monitoring Program: Since 1981, the District has maintained an extensive monitoring and management program to better define our underlying groundwater resources.
+Monitoring Program: Since 1981, the District has maintained an extensive monitoring and management program to define our underlying groundwater resources better.
 Over eighty monitoring wells in twenty-five different locations monitor water quality and groundwater levels in the two aquifers that make up our water supply.
-All wells are sampled to measure chlorides, general minerals, total dissolved solids and static water level as an early warning of the threat of salt water intrusion.
+All wells are sampled to measure chlorides, general minerals, total dissolved solids, and static water level as an early warning for saltwater intrusion.

 Other Useful Links: